 With seemingly endless bubble tea options, I and many others find it overwhelming to choose which flavor to buy or make at home.

-That is why I gathered and ranked the 12 best boba flavors below, each with tasty descriptions that help you discover new milk tea drinks to enjoy.
+That is why I gathered and ranked the 12 best boba flavors below, each with tasty descriptions that help you discover new bubble tea drinks to enjoy.

 Popular Boba Flavors